canonical/Ubuntu-Sans-fonts/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- rouble
+	- uni1F8B.alt
+	- uni1FAB.alt
+	- uni1F88.alt
+	- uni1F89.alt
+	- Guilsinglleft
 	- uni1F9A.alt
-	- uni20B8
-	- Guillemotright
-	- uni1FAA.alt
-	- uni1FFC.alt
-	- Emdash
-	- Exclamdown
-	- uni1F8D.alt
+	- Braceright
-	- Backslash
+	- uni1F9C.alt
-	- uni1F9D.alt
+	- uni1FAF.alt
 	- And 40 more.

 Use -F or --full-lists to disable shortening of long lists.